fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ## Summary
 [summary]: #summary

-This feature allows F# to interoperate with the future .NET ecosystem where reference types will be non-nullable by default.
+This feature allows F# to interoperate with the C# 8.0 .NET ecosystem where reference types will be non-nullable by default.
 This will be done by providing syntax and behavior that distinguishes between nullable and non-nullable reference types.

 Conceptually, reference types can be thought of as having two forms: